Snowflake-Labs/sfquickstarts/site/sfguides/src/fine-tune-an-llm-in-snowpark-container-services-with-autotrain/fine-tune-an-llm-in-snowpark-container-services-with-autotrain.md

 CALL SYSTEM$GET_SERVICE_LOGS('AUTOTRAIN', '0', 'autotrain');
 ```

 Once the container is up and running, command `SYSTEM$GET_SERVICE_STATUS` will return `RUNNING`.
 Fine-tuning will start once the container is running and will take some time.
-Training Llama-2-7b-hf on 1,000 similar records required roughly 1 hour.
+Training Llama-2-7b-hf on these 1,000 required roughly 30 minutes.

-Progress can be monitored by visiting the Jupyter URL returned by command: `SHOW ENDPOINTS IN SERVICE AUTOTRAIN;`.
+Progress can be monitored by visiting the `jupyter` URL returned by command: `SHOW ENDPOINTS IN SERVICE AUTOTRAIN;`.

 After logging in, visit `workspace/autotrain.err` in Jupyter to see progress.
-Note that you will need to refresh the file for continued monitoring.
+Note that you will need to re-open the file for continued monitoring.
 Once the fine-tuning is complete, a confirmation message will be written to the container logs, accessible via system function `SYSTEM$GET_SERVICE_LOGS`.
 At this point, the fine-tuning is done and the merged (base + adapter) fine-tuned model resides in Snowflake stage `VOLUMES`.
 Below we will run a quick test before suspending the service.

 <!-- ------------------------ -->
 ## LLM Prompting